Anya Shrubsole

-Anya Shrubsole MBE (born 7 December 1991) is an English cricketer who currently plays for Berkshire, Southern Vipers and the Southern Brave.
-She played for England between 2008 and 2022, and has previously played domestic cricket for Somerset, Western Storm and Perth Scorchers.
-She plays as a right-arm medium pace bowler and right-handed lower-order batter.
+Anya Shrubsole MBE (born 7 December 1991) is an English former cricketer who played as a right-arm medium pace bowler and right-handed lower-order batter.
+She played for England between 2008 and 2022, and played domestic cricket for Somerset, Berkshire, Western Storm, Southern Vipers, Southern Brave and Perth Scorchers.
 She made her England debut in 2008, and was Player of the Match in the 2017 Women's Cricket World Cup Final.
 In 2018, she became the first woman to appear on the cover of Wisden Cricketers' Almanack.
 In April 2022, Shrubsole announced her retirement from international cricket.
+In June 2023, she announced her intention to retire from all forms of cricket after the 2023 season of The Hundred.

 Early life

 Anya Shrubsole was born in Bath, Somerset and attended St Stephen's Primary School and later Hayesfield Girls' School.
 She is the daughter of Ian Shrubsole, who made two Minor Counties appearances for Wiltshire in the early 1990s.
 Her sister Lauren played county cricket for Somerset Women between 2010 and 2016.